 Words from Julieta

 It gives me great pleasure to imagine readers enjoying my stories when they have a few hours of leisure.
 Amidst a pandemic, we all wish to return to normality.
-So how about bringing my books if you plan to travel?
-Or why not read them under a tree in your favorite botanical garden?
+While we wait, how about curling up on the sofa and read one of my books?
+Or why not enjoy them under a tree in your favorite garden?

 Born and raised in Portugal, I currently divide my time between Manhattan and Sintra.
 As I've traveled over the Atlantic Ocean more times than I can count, my books reflect a variety of interests.
 I enjoy characters who cross international settings and have a cosmopolitan outlook on life.
 Just like me!